sspanak/tt9/README.md

 # Traditional T9
 TT9 is an IME (Input Method Editor) for Android devices with a hardware keypad.
-It supports [multiple languages](assets/languages/definitions) and predictive text typing.
+It supports predictive text typing in [multiple languages](assets/languages/definitions) and configurable hotkeys.

-This is an updated version of the [original project](https://github.com/Clam-/TraditionalT9) by Clam-.
+This is a modernized version of the [original project](https://github.com/Clam-/TraditionalT9) by Clam-.

 [<img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png"
      alt="Get it on IzzyOnDroid"